 You can raise funds (like missionaries do) in order to cover seminary costs, books, food, gas and other expenses.
 If needed, we will work out an arrangement so that people donating funds to you can do so through the non-profit status of our church.
 We will talk with you further about raising funds if you want to pursue this as a possibility.

 How does the free housing work and what other financial costs do you need to consider?

 We have been given the wonderful gift of a 5 bedroom/3 bathroom house that we will make available for interns to live in at no cost to them.
 In Santa Cruz, housing is actually a major expense to have covered.
 This 5 bedroom house has a cottage in the back where we will have a residential leader who will oversee the interns, facilitate house meetings and prayer meetings as you all live together in community.
 The house is half a mile from the church building and very close to downtown Santa Cruz.

-Because the rooms are limited, most will be doubled up like a college dorm room with 2 people per room (same sex in each room).
+Because the rooms are limited, most will be doubled up like a college dorm room with 2 people per room (same gender in each room).

 As for costs, you will need cover the cost of food, gas (if you have a car), insurance and entertainment.
 As we stated earlier, you may need to work a part-time job in order to raise those funds.
 We will walk through your expenses in detail with you during the application process, as we want every intern to be thoroughly prepared with a clear financial plan for their time with Protege.

 How does the seminary component work with Protege?

 Through our partnership with Western Seminary (San Jose extension), interns are offered a 20% discount on seminary tuition.
 Two Protege's and one Vintage Faith full-time staff member are currently pursuing Masters degrees at this institution.
 Protege interns will be responsible for tuition costs, books, and transportation to seminary.
 The details and logistics of attending seminary will be worked out for your specific situation as you begin the application process.